An Introduction to Tax Deductions, Retirement, and Retirement Planning

 Health Savings Account Contributions

 Health savings accounts (HSAs) are tax-deductible savings plans that enable you to save pre-tax dollars for future healthcare expenses.
 They provide an excellent way to save for retirement because there aren't any penalties for using these accounts for non-medical expenses after you reach age 65.
-And HSA withdrawals are tax-free as long as the funds are used to pay for qualified medical expenses.
+Also, HSA withdrawals are tax-free as long as the funds are used to pay for qualified medical expenses.

 The Tax Credit for the Elderly

-The Difference Between a Tax Deduction and a Tax Credit
+Tax Deduction vs. a Tax Credit

 Both tax deductions and tax credits can lower your income tax bill, but they do so in different ways.
 A tax credit directly reduces any income tax you owe, and it does so dollar for dollar.

 If you complete your return to realize that you owe the Internal Revenue Service $1,500, and if you then realize that you're eligible to claim a $1,000 tax credit, now you only owe the IRS $500.
-And a few credits are refundable.
+Also, a few credits are refundable.
 The IRS will send you a check for the difference if there's anything left over after erasing your tax bill.

 Credits are better than deductions, but that isn't to say that tax deductions aren't valuable.
 They can not only save you money on your total tax bill, but they can also help you fund your retirement when they're used wisely.